 You can sequentially arrange arrays with an identical number of drives so that the drives in the group are spanned.
 Spanned drives can be treated as one large drive.
 Data can be striped across multiple arrays as one logical drive.

-You can create spanned drives by using the MegaRAID BIOS Setup utility or the MegaRAID Manager.
+You can create spanned drives by using the MegaRAID BIOS Configuration Utility or MegaRAID Manager.

 Creating Hot Spares